henrydhall/Wordle-Hack/README.md

 In order to generate guesses we need to carefully eliminate letters in order of frequency and return the word list.
 To do this without messing up the original list, we make a copy, get most common letters, and then narrow the list.
 It shouldn't ever give an empty list of narrowed words, but just in case I check and rerun to the step before there aren't any words left.

 ### Cleanup
 We'll need to make it so it doesn't all break down because of a lower case letter or anything.
+That's easy, I have made it so guesses the user makes are all made uppercase right away.

 ## Actually Solving Puzzles
 Now we need to make a loop that will let the user input a guess and which letters were correct and which were wrong, and so on.
 From there we'll move on to making a web application using Flask(maybe) to do all this.

+### Getting Guesses
+This is easy, just input it the guess, make sure it's valid, and off we go.
+From there we'll need to break down which letters are in the right position, and so on.
+That's just more of the same.
+I am going to make sure that the user answers about what letters are correct and so on are correct.